hidde/eleventy-wcag-reporter/README.md

 4. When the project files are on your computer, go to folder that contains the project files
 5. Run `npm install` to install all dependencies this project needs.
 6. Run `npm run dev` or `eleventy --serve` to start a local server and look at the reports
 7. Customise the reports: add your own logo, colors, typography and content.
-There is [cipsum](https://cipsum.com/) everywhere/
+There is [cipsum](https://cipsum.com/) everywhere.
 8. [Create a new report](#create-a-report)

 From now on, you'll onlly need to run that last step: `npm run dev` or `elevent --serve`.